alonle/live-demos/cache-expiration/readme.md

 ## The Producer Project

-The producer project is a multi-project build that publishes to a local http repository.
-The default location of the http repository is the user's *Sites* directory.
-To make this work for consumption, you need to enable web sharing in your sharing preferences.
+The producer project is a multi-project build that publishes to its build directory.
+As caching is not used (yet) for filesystem repositories, to demonstrate the caching in the consumer project Gradle needs to access the repository via http.
+To make this work you need to run once the startRepo task in the consumer project which will start a Jetty http server that lives in the daemon JVM.
+You need to enable the daemon to make this work.
+If you kill the daemon, the webserver will also stop running.

 Three artifacts are published: